maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/BasicGlobalMultiway.png" width="497">

 Now, what happens if we split the path in this graph into two different branches?
-In this case, the rules will lead to non-deterministic behavior, multiple choices of substitutions are possible, so the system explores all possible choices at once.
+In this case, the rules will lead to non-deterministic behavior&mdash;multiple choices of substitutions are possible&mdash;so the system explores all possible choices at once:

 ```wl
 In[] := ResourceFunction["MultiwaySystem"][